- What is the Volunteer Visa?

 - You must be cleared to work with children and vulnerable adults if it is relevant to your role

-To be eligible for a volunteer role in Ireland, you must be accepted in the following sector:
+To be eligible for a volunteer role in Ireland, you must be accepted in eligible organisation in the following sector:

 - Religious and faith-based support activities